 These small holes will be evident at the top of the pile of soil.

 Earthworm holes are common in the spring and fall seasons when the soil is moist and the temperature warm for increased earthworm activity.

 Getting rid of earthworm holes in lawn

-Voles can also make holes in your yard and the best way to know the cause is voles is looking out for the characteristics.
-If there’s round rodent waste (droppings) with chewed grass clippings near the holes, then the culprit is voles.
+Voles can also make holes in your yard; the best way to know the cause is to look out for the characteristics.
+You can detect their presence if there’s round rodent waste (droppings) with chewed grass clippings near the holes, then the culprit is voles.
 You might also notice some trails of dead grass.